 What to take away

-Google AdWords campaigns are super simple to set up and can bring great results for vacation rental owners.
+Google Ads campaigns are super simple to set up and can bring great results for vacation rental owners.

 Given there are now more than 160 billion monthly Google searches – that’s a whole lot of opportunities to get your vacation rental seen by the right guests.
 And when 46% of people can’t identify paid ads on the search results page, this is your chance to garner high volumes of clicks through to your website – without sacrificing your brand.
 So go ahead and give paid advertising a try!